HankB/ESP32-Arduino-DS18B20_MQTT/README.md

 ## 2025-03-09 NTP client

 Use the first library that came up in the search `NTPClient by Fabrice Weinberg`.

+## 2025-03-10 testing

+Not a lot of formal testing has been performed, mostly just see "if it works."
+Some testing has been performed to verify potential WiFi issues.

+* Power down AP and then power it back up: ESP reconnects.
+* Power down AP, reset ESP ("EN" button near USB port), power up AP: ESP eventually reconnects.

+Following tests with a TEST AP, the ESP is configured to associate with the IoT LAN.

 ## Errata